karansikka1/Foodx/README.md

 ## Rules

 * Participants should use only the provided training and validation images for training models.
 No additional data is allowed.
+Validation data should only be used for validation.

 * Collecting additional annotations for the test images is not allowed.